Reaper1-1/async-storage/docs/api/db-naming.md

 ### Android

-On Android, databases are stored inside the app’s internal files directory.
+On Android, databases are stored in the app’s internal files directory.
-The `databaseName` is normalized into a file path with the `.sqlite` extension.
-Each `databaseName` creates its own subdirectory inside `async-storage/databases`.
+The `databaseName` is normalized into a file path with the `.sqlite` extension, and each `databaseName` creates its own subdirectory inside `async-storage/databases`.

 Directory: